• Skip to primary navigation

 It’s important to note that most gazebos can be placed on any existing concrete, but you should check with the gazebo builder or a specialist to ensure that there is proper drainage in the area to keep your gazebo dry.
 Having pools of water around the base of your gazebo will decrease its overall lifespan.

-If you’ll be laying new concrete, make sure that you add at least 4” of concrete.
-Laying concrete is an expense to consider by itself, and you would likely be better off having a professional company lay the concrete even if you’ll be building the gazebo yourself.
+If you’ll be laying a new concrete patio , make sure that you add at least 4” of concrete.
+The cost of a new concrete slab is an expense to consider by itself, and you would likely be better off having a professional company lay the concrete even if you’ll be building the gazebo yourself.

 Can I Legally Add A Gazebo to My Yard?